Documentation

 This means that your default store homepage will comprise the components defined by these blocks.

-More than simply declare a block in the block list template, notice that you will also need to declare the block in order to set its behavior when rendered as a component.
-For this purpose, you will need to use the block's props (as shown in the next section) and other child blocks as well to define its configuration (as shown in the Block composition section).
+More than simply declaring a block in the block list template, you must also define its behavior when rendered as a component.
+To do this, use the block's props, as shown in the Clarifying block naming and properties section, and include other child blocks to configure it, as detailed in Defining blocks composition.

-Still in the home.jsonc file, use ctrl+f and look up for the rich-text#question block:
+Still in the home.jsonc file, use ctrl+f and search for the rich-text#question block.
+This block renders a component that displays markdown text to users.

 _10